How Long Can a Narcissistic Rage Last For?

 People with narcissistic personalities are often susceptible to frustration and may react angrily when they feel their needs are not met.

 The danger of narcissistic rage is that it can lead to violent behavior.
-People in narcissistic rage may be more likely to act out violently towards those around them.
+People in narcissistic rage may be more likely to act out violently toward those around them.
 This can include anything from throwing objects or attacking people verbally or physically.

 Jealousy is a normal and natural feeling.
 However, when jealousy is directed towards someone we perceive as more successful or attractive than ourselves, it can signify narcissistic rage.